What is a PhD?

 How does it work?

-The maximum registration for a PhD programme is four years with full-time study, or six years with part-time study.
+The maximum registration for a PhD programme is four years with full-time study, or eight years with part-time study.

-All PhD students are initially registered for a Master of Philosophy (MPhil), and the PhD registration is confirmed after the successful completion of a probationary assessment (at the end of year 1 for full-time students and year 2 for part-time study).
-You will be registered for a PhD when you pass this probation.
+All PhD students are initially registered for a Master of Philosophy (MPhil), and the PhD registration is confirmed after the successful completion of an upgrade assessment (at the end of year 1 for full-time students and year 2 for part-time study).
+You will be registered for a PhD when you pass this upgrade.
 Your academic progress will be monitored throughout your degree studies, via formal progress reports and regular meetings with your supervisors.

 You complete a body of primary, novel research and submit a doctoral thesis of up to 100,000 words, which you then defend via an oral examination to the satisfaction of the examiners.
 Your thesis must meet the expectations specified in the QAA Framework for Higher Education Qualifications.